 The thing that really gets me about this whole issue is this: if we’re saying (rightly or wrongly) that before a certain age a person cannot reasonably decide what they want to do sexually with their body, how can we then turn it around and say that this same young person is legally accountable for the decisions they make regarding their sexual activity?
 If a young person does not have the capacity to decide to have sex then, by that logic, they can’t be held accountable because, apparently, a young person cannot possibly decide for themselves if they want to have sex.

 This sort of stuff really scares me.
 Mr Loughton is the Shadow Minister for Children for the Conservative Party in the UK.
 Therefore, if the Tories get in at the next election (which, to be honest, is looking pretty likely assuming we don’t get a hung Parliament) then it’s most likely going to be him, or people like him, making these sorts of decisions.
 There have been so many positive steps forwards regarding women’s rights in the UK over the past few years, but sometimes it seems like it’s one step forward for feminism, two steps back…

-More articles in WMC FBomb by Category: Feminism, Media, Religion, Violence against women
+More articles by Category: Feminism, Media, Religion, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, Sexualized violence, News, Europe and Central Asia
+More articles by Tag: Activism and advocacy, Sexuality, Sexualized violence, News, Europe and Central Asia